Alcaro/misctoys/lazinessbugs.md

 obvious, I submit a PR).
 For example, I've submitted about 30 bugs in Wolfram|Alpha through the feedback form at the bottom, several of which are reported fixed.

-If anyone reading this wants to report these bugs, feel free to.
+If anyone reading this knows of a better report mechanism than I could find, feel free to submit these.
 No need to credit me, I'm happy if they're fixed.

+If anyone reading this knows of any bugs you haven't found how to report, you're welcome to toss them my way.
+It won't lead anywhere, but it won't do any harm either.

 VirtualBox (Oracle)
 -------------------